a pot full of pea shoots

 Beetroot

-You could start of the growing season by sowing some beetroot seeds in your pots.
+You could even grow some beetroot seeds if you have large pots.
 I love our beetroot ‘Bulls Blood’ which taste incredible if harvested young.
 This is a variety often grown for the tasty leaves.
 It also produces small, incredibly flavourful bulbs which are highly sought after amongst beetroot connoisseurs!

 As you can see there is a huge list of possibilities when it comes to growing vegetables in pots!
 Ideally you will want to grow something organic…because you can!